 People in rural areas and women are particularly affected, which significantly reduces their standard of living.

-Financial inclusion (decreasing the number of unbanked people) has a huge influence on the global society and economy at the macro- and micro- levels.
+Financial inclusion (decreasing the number of unbanked people) together with financial application development has a huge influence on the global society and economy at the macro- and micro- levels.

 Individuals get a chance to invest in housing, health, education and achieve a better standard of living.
 Plus, they become less vulnerable to an emergency situation such as a job loss.